amirizalrahmat0799/Spring-cheat-sheet/README.md

-# CorsFilter
+# CorsFilter Introduction
-useful to let backend domain connected to frontend domain
+CORS Filter is a generic solution for fitting Cross-Origin Resource Sharing (CORS) support to Java web applications.
+CORS is a W3C standard for enabling cross-domain requests from web browsers to servers and web APIs that opt in to handle them.

-# details
+# Details
 this is boilerplate code to let connection of backend application through frontend application